 Mariano Funes is about 5'6".
 He was last seen weighing about 238 lbs.
 He has black hair, dark brown eyes, and was wearing a grey hoodie and black shirt.
 He had grey Rockets team sweat pants with white and red tennis shoes.
 Mariano has many distinct tattoos, including the name "Victoria" on his right shoulder blade.
 He has a scar near his right eye.

 Want to dig into Mariano's case?
+Watch Victoria's appearance on FOX26's streaming show The Missing: Live here.
 You can watch Victoria's full in-depth 2020 interview with Jason Hebert on Youtube here.

 Have a tip on where Mariano Funes might be?
 Contact the Jacinto Police at 713-672-2455, case number 19-003629.

 To learn more about how to help families of missing loved ones in Houston, click here to watch our report with the Texas Center for the Missing.